nhieubrian/AWS-GameLift-Tutorial/README.md

     - Operating system is based on the build of the packaged Unreal Engine game, ex.
 Windows above.
     - $(REGION_NAME) - I have been using **us-west-2**

-## Creating the Fleet, Queue and Matchmaking
+## Creating the Fleet, Queue and Matchmaking:

 - Navigate to the AWS GameLift dashboard
 ![Image](./images/f41b229155b81a81f7dc381b59560d0a.png)